 Longer description of your proposed project

 Seasonal influenza strains currently are either trivalent or quadrivalent vaccines that include 3 or 4 strains of Influenza A or B (2 strains of Influenza A and 1 or 2 strains of Influenza B).
 Since 2020, most likely due to indirect effects on human transmission caused by non-pharmacological interventions to counter the COVID-19 epidemic, it appears that only one strain of Influenza B now circulates.
 The current WHO response to this fortunate occurrence is to recommend manufacturing trivalent seasonal influenza vaccines in future.
-My alternative suggestion is to take advantage of the vacant quadrivalent strain slot to add in an additional pandemic strain of Influenza A. This would improve population pre-immunity against potential future Influenza A pandemics.
+My alternative suggestion was to take advantage of the vacant quadrivalent strain slot to add in an additional pandemic strain of Influenza A. This would improve population pre-immunity against potential future Influenza A pandemics.

 Describe why you think you're qualified to work on this